4 min read

 There is Cinnamon Toast Crunch in our pantry.
 There are sodas in the fridge.

-Because the second I turn this into a lifestyle regime, I lose all credibility.
+The second I turn this into a lifestyle regime, I lose all credibility.

 Real food and real fun can coexist.